shulutions/Shulutions-Open-Source/README.md

-# Shulutions
+# Shulutions Open Source

-Shulutions is a full-stack web application built using Angular and NestJS.
+Shulutions Open Source is a full-stack web application built using Angular and NestJS.
 The purpose of this application is to provide a platform for users to share, discuss, and manage open-source projects efficiently.

-This README.md file contains the necessary information for setting up and running the Shulutions application on your local machine.
+This README.md file contains the necessary information for setting up and running the Shulutions Open Source application on your local machine.

 ## User Types and Features

-Shulutions supports 4 types of users, each with specific features and capabilities:
+Shulutions Open Source supports 4 types of users, each with specific features and capabilities:

 ### Non-user